-Where a Ward Councillor makes representations upon an application within their ward, in writing, to the relevant Head of Service for Administrative, Llicensing, Technical and Business Services within the appropriate statutory period of consultation for the application, and this representation has been forwarded to the Licensing Authority, that application shall be-submitted scheduled to be heard byte the Licensing Sub-Committee for determination.
+Where a Ward Councillor makes representations upon an application within their ward, in writing, to the relevant Head of Service for Licensing, within the appropriate statutory period of consultation for the application, and this representation has been forwarded to the Licensing Authority, that Authority, that application shall be scheduled to be heard by the Licensing Sub-Committee for determination.
 The Ward Councillor must include in their representations the reasons why they wish the application to be determined by the Sub-Committee and how the application adversely affects the licensing objectives.